kjanjua26/annotated-papers/README.md

 # annotated-papers :books:
 This repository contains all the papers which I read and annotate.
-The annotated papers and notes are provided for easy understanding.
+The annotated papers and notes are provided here in hopes that those annotations would serve as a summary.
+The topics are all mostly related to AI/ML and specifically to RL, but there might be some deviation(s).

+## Reinforcement Learning
+### Generalization in RL

+1. Decoupling Representation Learning from Reinforcement Learning (Stooke, Lee, Abbeel, Laskin'21)
+2. Generalization in RL with Selective Noise Injection and Information Bottleneck (Igl, Ciosek, Li, et.al'19)